Fisher Ames: Federal

 Ames was elected to the First United States Congress, having beaten Samuel Adams for the post.
 He was surprised by his win.
 He was a member of the Federalist Party, specifically its Essex Junto.
-James Madison wrote to Thomas Jefferson in 1794 that "Ames is said to owe his success to the votes of negroes and British sailors smuggled under a very lax mode of conducting the election there."
+When Ames reported to Congress in late March 1789, he was assigned to the standing committee of Congressman who would plan and execute the inauguration of President George Washington.
+Ames said: "When I saw Washington, I felt strong emotions.
+I believe that no man ever had so fair a claim to veneration as he."
+Later, on Inauguration Day, he sat in the same pew at St. Paul's Church, New York, for the Christian service after the inauguration, and more famously said: "Time has made havoc upon his face."

 Ames also served in the Second and Third Congresses and as a Federalist to the Fourth Congress.
 He served in Congress from March 4, 1789, to March 3, 1797.
 During the First Congress, he was chairman of the Committee on Elections.
 In 1796, he was not a candidate for renomination but resumed the practice of law in Dedham.

 Though he was young, he was considered one of the best orators in the Congress.
 Ames offered one of the first great speeches in American Congressional history when he spoke in favor of the Jay Treaty.
 Ames vigorously defended the interests of New England, such as opposing a tax on molasses.
 Despite his Federalist sympathies, Ames would dissent from his party when he felt it was not in the country's best interest.
 For example, in 1789 Ames argued against the appointment of Thomas Willing as the President of Hamilton's newly created Bank of the United States.

 In 1794, the people of Charleston, South Carolina burned him in effigy alongside William Pitt, Benedict Arnold, and the Devil for his pro-British positions.